NoamZeise/emacs-light/README.md

 when you open emacs it should automatically load this config.
 The config will automatically install all the pakcages it uses, so it will take a while to open.
-By default this config hides messages on startup, you can just comment out the `early-init.el` files lines if you want feedback when opening emacs (this will slighty impact startup time)
+By default this config hides messages on startup, you can just comment out the `early-init.el` files lines if you want feedback when opening emacs (this will slighty impact startup time).

 You may need to uncomment a line near the beginning of init.el that disables package check signaturesif you are getting install errors.